Docker has become one of the most widely-used containers in the world but it isn’t without its challenges.

 Key Features:

-- Good for hybrid environments
+- Part of an Infrastructure Monitoring Package: Good for hybrid environments

 It isn’t necessary to set up the service by listing the applications running in containers because the Sematext Agent will automatically find them.